Twins vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- Over their last 10 games, the Twins have been favored twice and split those games 1-1.
+- The Twins have played as the underdog in three of their past 10 games and have gone 1-2 in those contests.

-- In their last 10 matchups with a total posted by oddsmakers, the Twins and their foes are 4-5-1 when it comes to hitting the over.
+- In their previous 10 games with a total, the Twins and their opponents have combined to exceed the over/under on four occasions.

-- The Twins' previous 10 games have not had a spread set by sportsbooks.
-The average over/under established by oddsmakers in Minnesota's past three games has been 7.5, a stretch in which the Twins and their opponents have hit the over each time.
+- Oddsmakers have yet to post a spread in any of the Twins' past 10 games.
+Minnesota and its opponent have gone above the over/under in four games in a row, with the average total set by sportsbooks being 7.8.

 Twins Betting Records & Stats

-- The Twins have come away with three wins in the 12 contests they have been listed as the underdogs in this season.
+- The Twins have won in three, or 23.1%, of the 13 contests they have been named as odds-on underdogs this year.

-- This season, Minnesota has won three of its nine games, or 33.3%, when it's the underdog by at least -105 on the moneyline.
+- Minnesota has not been a bigger underdog this season than the +165 moneyline set for this game.

-- The Twins have an implied victory probability of 51.2% according to the moneyline set by sportsbooks for this matchup.
+- The moneyline set for this matchup implies the Twins have a 37.7% chance of walking away with the win.

 - The Twins have played just one game with a spread this season and did not cover in that contest.